 Recently, the insurance company Humana has expanded a bundled payment program for its Medicare Advantage members.
-Humana has 17 percent share of the healthcare insurance market.
+Humana has a 17 percent share of the healthcare insurance market.
 In addition, Humana is among the largest Medicare Advantage insurers in the United States.

 These value-based programs, along with the existing episode-of-care-based model, are part of Humana’s coverage for orthopedic and neurosurgery practices.
 Similar to language from the CMS, Humana is stating that both programs offer the opportunity for additional payments to physicians and clinicians.
-These additional payments are contingent on the improved patient health outcomes and lower medical expenses.
+These additional payments are contingent on improved patient health outcomes and lower medical expenses.

 Humana has arranged agreements with large orthopedic specialty groups who are now providing Humana’s total joint replacement episode-based payment model.
 The bundled payment models for spinal fusion surgeries and hip or knee joint replacements.

 Humana’s program offers physicians and clinicians the opportunity for additional payment if there are improved health outcomes and cost controls across a member’s entire spinal surgery episode-of-care.
 Specifically, healthcare providers are measured by three clinical indication rates: readmissions, average risk-adjusted episodic cost-of-care, cervical complications and lumbar complications.

 Humana states that their new payment model promises to better coordinate medical care, improve patient outcomes and control cost.
 At the time of publication, Humana’s model is offered at more than 75 medical practices in 21 states.

 In a similar fashion, UnitedHealth Groups has also expanded its use of bundled payments.
 Their bundled payment program will collaborate with physicians and health systems in more than 30 states in order to improve the quality of healthcare as well as lower overall medical expenses.